Matthew Krueger: Career

-Matthew Dean Krueger (born 1978) is an American lawyer.
-He served as the United States Attorney for the Eastern District of Wisconsin from 2018 to 2021.
-He was previously an Assistant United States Attorney for the same district.
+In 2013, he joined Assistant United States Attorney for the Eastern District of Wisconsin, working in both the civil and criminal departments.
 Krueger worked at the U.S. Attorney's office from 2013 to 2018.
-He was previously an associate at Sidley Austin and a Bristow Fellow in the United States Department of Justice, Office of the Solicitor General.
-Krueger clerked for Paul V. Niemeyer of the United States Court of Appeals for the Fourth Circuit.
-He is a graduate of the University of Wisconsin–Madison and the University of Minnesota Law School, where he served as editor-in-chief of the Minnesota Law Review.
 On February 15, 2018, his nomination to be the United States Attorney was confirmed by voice vote.
 He was sworn in on February 22, 2018.
 On February 8, 2021, he along with 55 other Trump-era attorneys were asked to resign.
 On February 11, he announced his resignation, effective February 20, 2021.
+He then was hired to become a partner at the law firm of Foley and Lardner in its Milwaukee office, where his focus is on appeals, commercial law, and cybersecurity.
+In 2025, the Trump Administration considered nominating him to be a judge on the United States Court of Appeals for the Seventh Circuit.